 Yes, we just ask that you register your license plate number with the folks at the Ticket Counter in the terminal, or with the police after hours in the police building in either Cape May or Lewes.
 There is no charge for this service, all parking at the Ferry terminals is free.

 Can you describe the foot passenger boarding process?

-Approximately 20 minutes prior to departure, boarding announcements will be made in each terminal.
-The announcements will instruct foot passengers to proceed to the 2nd level of the terminal to proced through the security checkpoint to prepare for boarding the vessel.
+Announcements will be made that will instruct foot passengers to proceed to the 2nd level of the terminal to proceed through the security checkpoint to prepare for boarding the vessel.
 Passengers can either take the stairs or an elevator to get to the Skywalks for boarding.
 Prior to announcements, take time to visit our restrooms, food court and gift shop.
 There are also restrooms, gift shop and a food court on each ferry.
 Upon boarding the vessel you will be required to present your ticket for scanning by our Dock Attendant.

 How far is the walk from the terminal elevator to the vessel gangway?